Program Overview

 Our hotels are chosen specifically in safe areas and are well suited to facilitating group supervision.
 We stay in centrally located accommodations, usually within walking distance of the main attractions.
 We do not use large, impersonal chain hotels on the outskirts of cities; we prefer to select smaller, family-run hotels where we establish personal relationships with the owners.

 In Dar es Salaam our hotel is located outside of the bustling city and on its very own stretch of beach.
 In Morogoro we will stay at a guesthouse in a very secure area that is under the supervision of the local girls’ school with whom we have partnered for the project.
 During our time in Arusha we will stay at a game lodge with two-three people in a room.
-During the gamedrive portions of our trip we will have the opportunity to stay in African-style igloos for one night and in tents under the African sky for two nights.
-We finish up the trip staying in a hotel right in the heart of Stone Town, walking distance to all major sites and the infamous, white sand beaches of Zanzibar.
+During the gamedrive portions of our trip we stay at guesthouses.
+We finish up the trip at a hotel within walking distance to all major sites and the infamous, white sand beaches of Zanzibar.

 For safety reasons, we do not publish the names of the accommodations we use.
 We do not feel it is safe to publish the name of a hotel where a group of teenagers is staying abroad.
 After registering, participants and parents are given access to our secure parent website where you will be able to see the names of all of the accommodations for the program.